SpencerCDixon/exocortex/readme.md

 - [ ] Add ability to revert pages to previous commits
 - [ ] Add ability to see diffs between commits
 - [ ] Add boilerplates to `new` command to get nice wiki structures fast
+- [ ] Autocomplete on linked wiki pages

 ## Folder structure